Last Updated on

 According to recent TikTok stats, TikTok has 800 million monthly active users.
 It’s the perfect social media platform to try and grow a sizeable following.

-So, I decided to reach out to influencers and TikTokers to get their advice on how to get famous on TikTok.
+So, I decided to reach out to influencers and TikTokers to get their advice on how to get TikTok famous.

 Without further ado, let’s learn how people are using TikTok to become famous (and how you can, too)!

-Straight from the mouths of popular TikTokers, these tips will help you grow your TikTok account and hopefully get famous in the process.
+Straight from the mouths of people who are TikTok famous already, these tips will help you grow your TikTok account, get more followers, and hopefully become TikTok famous yourself!